-Mid Day Meal has unquestionably addressed the issue of classroom hunger and malnutrition amongst the school children.
+Mid Day Meal has to an extent addressed the issue of classroom hunger and malnutrition amongst the school children.
 It also provides nutritional support for the school children through distribution of micronutrients to the children.
 In convergence with National Rural Health Mission regular health check-ups of school children are supposed to be carried out at least twice a year.
 In addition distribution of Iron Folic Acid, De-worming tablets and Vitamin A has to be undertaken for the school children, as per the schedule of the Department of Health.
 The State/UTs are supposed to ensure implementation of this programme in convergence with the health dept.

-While the status of coverage of children under School Health Programme is satisfactory in Andhra Pradesh, Gujarat, Jharkhand, Uttar Pradesh, Odisha, Punjab, Tamil Nadu, Puducherry and Chandigarh (Annexure-XIV).
-In the States/UTs of Assam, Karnataka Haryana, Himachal Pradesh, Kerala, Manipur and Rajasthan Madhya Pradesh, Nagaland, Lakshadweep and Puducherry no child has been reported to be covered under SHP during the first three quarters.
+While the status of coverage of children under School Health Programme is satisfactory in Andhra Pradesh, Gujarat, Jharkhand, Punjab, Sikkim & Tamil Nadu (Annexure-XIV).
+In the States/UTs of Assam, Karnataka Haryana, Himachal Pradesh, Kerala, Manipur and Madhya Pradesh, Nagaland, and Lakshadweep no child has been reported to be covered under SHP during the second quarter.
 These states should give special emphasis on this component, especially when sufficient funds are available under National Rural Health Mission to meet the health needs of the school children.
-Studies have shown that 18% of the out of school children do not go to school as they can't see and their refractive errors need to be corrected.
-Similarly, other illnesses and disabilities keep children out of school and are also responsible for dropout/absenteeism.
+Many avoidable illnesses and disabilities keep children out of school and are also responsible for dropout/absenteeism.